 Additionally, we shuttle the bound/inactive iron into the cells themselves.

-Even though these mechanisms minimize the potential oxidative stress of iron temporarily, it ultimately sets the stage for excess accumulation in the tissues.
+Even though these mechanisms temporarily minimize the potential oxidative stress of iron, they ultimately set the stage for excess accumulation in the tissues.

 Too Much Iron